-Federal small business procurement goals are set by Congress, which state that the Federal government shall direct a percentage of spending dollars to small business, and certain categories of small businesses.
-Congress first enacted a procurement goal in prime contracting for small business in 1988.
-Since then, goals have been increased, extended to include some subcontracting, and applied to certain sectors of small businesses such as socially and economically disadvantaged small business, service-disabled veteran-owned small businesses, woman-owned small businesses, and Historically Underutilized Business Zones.
+Federal small business procurement goals are set by Congress, which requires that the Federal government shall direct a percentage of spending dollars to small business concerns (SBCs), and certain socioeconomic categories of small businesses.
+In 1988, Congress first enacted a procurement goal in prime contracting for small businesses.
+Since then, goals have been increased, extended to include some subcontracting, and applied to certain socioeconomic categories of small businesses, such as socially and economically disadvantaged small businesses (SDBs), service-disabled veteran-owned small businesses (SDVOSBs), woman-owned small businesses (WOSBs), small businesses in Historically Underutilized Business Zones (HUBZone).
 The Small Business Act (Section 15(g), 15 U.S.C.
-644(g) (1)) includes the various small business procurement goals.
-They are summarized in the table shown on Page 2.
+644(g) (1)) includes the various small business procurement goals are summarized below.
+Also see Appendix B.